Contents

 The Courtyard

+The building has a central courtyard that is surrounded by private apartments.
 The courtyard is decorated with a range of artworks, including mosaics, murals, and plaster reliefs, which were created by artists working in the Catalan Modernista style.
 The courtyard is also decorated with a series of stone carvings, which depict a range of themes, including nature, mythology, and the four elements (earth, air, fire, and water).

 Inside Casa Mila - The Private Apartments